 2. How does Penal Code 631 PC apply to law enforcement?

-As you might expect, the people with the most motivation to set wiretaps are police and other law enforcement officers.
+As you might expect, the people most motivated to set wiretaps are police and other law enforcement officers.
 Wiretaps allow them to “spy” on people they suspect of being involved in crimes…and can provide compelling evidence that those people really were involved.

 Because wiretapping is such a powerful law enforcement tool, police ARE allowed to do it legally.22 But there are limits on when and how they can use a wiretap.